Intel announced new innovations in antivirus technology that will leverage the parallel processing of GPUs to make antivirus scans faster.

 Each core of the GPU is quite underpowered, but together, they do parallel tasks quite efficiently.
 This technology can be used in scanning the memory.

 Intel calls this part of TDT Accelerated Memory Scanning.
-It allows the antivirus program to scan the memory (that is, the RAM) using the GPU.
+It allows the antivirus program at the time of uses of computer to scan the memory (that is, the RAM) using the GPU.
 It is generally the first part of any antivirus scan.

 Any antivirus program first scans for any active threats or threats that are already loaded onto the system memory.
 This can be done using the GPU, lowering CPU usage from 100% to 20%.